PaloAltoNetworks/google-cloud-ngfw-tutorial/README.md

         --security-profile-group=//networksecurity.googleapis.com/organizations/$ORG_ID/locations/global/securityProfileGroups/$PREFIX-profile-group
     ```

-### Simulate threats
+### Replay threats

-Simulate the same threats used previously.
+Rerun the previous threats again to see the actions taken by Cloud Firewall Plus.

 1. In Cloud Shell, open an SSH session to the `attacker` VM (password: `kali`).